Conning Inc. Sells 35,363 Shares of Nucor Co. (NYSE:NUE)

-Conning Inc. decreased its holdings in shares of Nucor Co.
-(NYSE:NUE) by 4.4% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The fund owned 771,950 shares of the basic materials company’s stock after selling 35,363 shares during the period.
-Conning Inc. owned approximately 0.26% of Nucor worth $34,630,000 at the end of the most recent reporting period.
+Conning Inc. decreased its stake in shares of Nucor Co.
+(NYSE:NUE) by 4.4% in the third quarter, according to the company in its most recent Form 13F filing with the SEC.
+The fund owned 771,950 shares of the basic materials company’s stock after selling 35,363 shares during the quarter.
+Conning Inc.’s holdings in Nucor were worth $34,630,000 at the end of the most recent quarter.

-Other institutional investors have also modified their holdings of the company.
-Exane Derivatives boosted its position in shares of Nucor by 13.0% in the 3rd quarter.
-Exane Derivatives now owns 1,947 shares of the basic materials company’s stock worth $87,000 after purchasing an additional 224 shares during the last quarter.
-Horrell Capital Management Inc. increased its stake in shares of Nucor by 0.9% in the 2nd quarter.
-Horrell Capital Management Inc. now owns 31,428 shares of the basic materials company’s stock valued at $1,301,000 after acquiring an additional 267 shares during the last quarter.
-Berman Capital Advisors LLC increased its stake in shares of Nucor by 72.6% in the 2nd quarter.
-Berman Capital Advisors LLC now owns 706 shares of the basic materials company’s stock valued at $28,000 after acquiring an additional 297 shares during the last quarter.
-GWM Advisors LLC boosted its stake in Nucor by 2.8% during the 2nd quarter.
-GWM Advisors LLC now owns 11,193 shares of the basic materials company’s stock worth $463,000 after acquiring an additional 300 shares during the last quarter.
-Finally, Parallel Advisors LLC grew its holdings in Nucor by 18.1% during the second quarter.
-Parallel Advisors LLC now owns 1,968 shares of the basic materials company’s stock valued at $81,000 after purchasing an additional 301 shares during the period.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+ProShare Advisors LLC grew its stake in shares of Nucor by 1.2% during the second quarter.
+ProShare Advisors LLC now owns 2,137,265 shares of the basic materials company’s stock valued at $88,504,000 after buying an additional 24,330 shares during the last quarter.
+Nordea Investment Management AB increased its position in Nucor by 107.7% during the 2nd quarter.
+Nordea Investment Management AB now owns 1,337,900 shares of the basic materials company’s stock valued at $54,144,000 after buying an additional 693,682 shares in the last quarter.
+Swiss National Bank raised its stake in Nucor by 1.4% in the second quarter.
+Swiss National Bank now owns 1,193,597 shares of the basic materials company’s stock valued at $49,427,000 after buying an additional 16,800 shares during the last quarter.
+Personal Capital Advisors Corp boosted its holdings in Nucor by 36.2% in the second quarter.
+Personal Capital Advisors Corp now owns 977,011 shares of the basic materials company’s stock worth $40,458,000 after acquiring an additional 259,468 shares in the last quarter.
+Finally, Thrivent Financial for Lutherans grew its stake in shares of Nucor by 14.0% during the second quarter.
+Thrivent Financial for Lutherans now owns 806,190 shares of the basic materials company’s stock worth $33,385,000 after acquiring an additional 99,207 shares during the last quarter.
 Institutional investors own 74.61% of the company’s stock.

-Several brokerages have recently issued reports on NUE.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Nucor from $42.00 to $46.00 and gave the company a “hold” rating in a report on Thursday, October 1st.
-Argus reaffirmed a “hold” rating on shares of Nucor in a research report on Tuesday, August 11th.
-BNP Paribas lowered Nucor from an “outperform” rating to a “neutral” rating and set a $48.00 price objective for the company. in a research report on Thursday, October 15th.
-BMO Capital Markets raised their target price on shares of Nucor from $50.00 to $54.00 and gave the stock a “market perform” rating in a report on Friday.
-Finally, TheStreet upgraded shares of Nucor from a “c” rating to a “b-” rating in a report on Thursday.
-Eight investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Hold” and an average target price of $48.73.

-In other news, CEO Leon J. Topalian sold 9,389 shares of the company’s stock in a transaction that occurred on Tuesday, July 28th.
-The stock was sold at an average price of $43.18, for a total value of $405,417.02.
-Following the completion of the transaction, the chief executive officer now owns 118,090 shares of the company’s stock, valued at $5,099,126.20.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-1.39% of the stock is currently owned by corporate insiders.

-Nucor (NYSE:NUE) last issued its quarterly earnings results on Thursday, October 22nd.
-The basic materials company reported $0.63 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.53 by $0.10.
-The business had revenue of $4.93 billion for the quarter, compared to the consensus estimate of $4.59 billion.
-Nucor had a return on equity of 7.95% and a net margin of 2.49%.
-The firm’s quarterly revenue was down 9.8% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.90 earnings per share.
-On average, research analysts expect that Nucor Co. will post 2.54 EPS for the current year.
+Nucor (NYSE:NUE) last released its quarterly earnings results on Thursday, October 22nd.
+The basic materials company reported $0.63 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.53 by $0.10.
+The firm had revenue of $4.93 billion for the quarter, compared to analysts’ expectations of $4.59 billion.
+Nucor had a net margin of 2.49% and a return on equity of 7.95%.
+The firm’s revenue for the quarter was down 9.8% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.90 EPS.
+On average, equities research analysts anticipate that Nucor Co. will post 2.54 EPS for the current fiscal year.

 The business also recently declared a quarterly dividend, which will be paid on Tuesday, November 10th.
-Stockholders of record on Wednesday, September 30th will be paid a $0.4025 dividend.
+Investors of record on Wednesday, September 30th will be given a dividend of $0.4025 per share.
 The ex-dividend date is Tuesday, September 29th.
-This represents a $1.61 dividend on an annualized basis and a dividend yield of 3.21%.
-Nucor’s payout ratio is currently 37.35%.
+This represents a $1.61 annualized dividend and a dividend yield of 3.21%.
+Nucor’s dividend payout ratio (DPR) is presently 37.35%.

+NUE has been the subject of a number of recent analyst reports.
+Exane BNP Paribas cut shares of Nucor from an “outperform” rating to a “neutral” rating and set a $48.00 target price for the company. in a research note on Thursday, October 15th.
+UBS Group raised their target price on Nucor from $39.00 to $48.00 in a research note on Friday, October 2nd.
+BMO Capital Markets boosted their price target on Nucor from $50.00 to $54.00 and gave the company a “market perform” rating in a research note on Friday.
+TheStreet upgraded Nucor from a “c” rating to a “b-” rating in a research note on Thursday.
+Finally, Deutsche Bank Aktiengesellschaft lifted their target price on Nucor from $42.00 to $46.00 and gave the stock a “hold” rating in a report on Thursday, October 1st.
+Eight analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+The company currently has an average rating of “Hold” and an average target price of $48.73.

+In related news, CEO Leon J. Topalian sold 9,389 shares of Nucor stock in a transaction dated Tuesday, July 28th.
+The stock was sold at an average price of $43.18, for a total value of $405,417.02.
+Following the sale, the chief executive officer now directly owns 118,090 shares in the company, valued at approximately $5,099,126.20.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
+Company insiders own 1.39% of the company’s stock.

 Nucor Company Profile